 “Yessir.
 I’ll do that.
 By the way, I still want to be seeing you at physical therapy.
 You’re not through the woods there.”

 ”You can count on it.
-Again, many thanks.
+Again, many thanks.”

 Joe went to the main desk where he signed a few last papers, said good bye to several people there, and then proceeded to the front doors of this old, venerable institution.
 Passing through them, he walked a few steps further, stopped, thought a second, and then did an about face towards the building he just left.

 “To all of you, fallen comrades both past and present, for all that you’ve done, I salute you.”

+Joe’s hand lifted slowly to his head .
+A rigid, flat line extended from his elbow to the tips of his fingers resting gently on his right eyebrow.
+Looking straight ahead, he could just see his palm.
+It stayed there for a few, silent moments until it was snapped cleanly back to the seam of his trousers.

 The bricks of the Walter Reed remained silent, but not without Joe hearing a thank you coming from the wind.
-With that, he turned toward Georgia Avenue, passed through the entry into the post itself, turned right and walked onward to the Metro Subway station.
+With that, he did an about face and walked toward Georgia Avenue, passed through the entry into the post itself, turned right and continued onward to the Metro Subway station.
 There, he bought a ticket, shuffled painfully through the turnstiles, went to the waiting platform, and stood for the next Red Line train going to Metro Center.

 Four minutes later, as promised by the information board, the train arrived which Joe entered.
 It then swooshed away to its next stop.
 Nine such stops took Joe to Metro Center where he transferred to the Yellow Line which took him to the King Street exit.
 A stroll of a few blocks took him to Cedar Street where a small colonial bungalow awaited him.
 A short walk up the sidewalk took him to his front door which he unlocked to enter a house he had left essentially unattended eighteen months before.

-As he made this short Metro journey Joe reflected on where he was going.
+As he made this Metro journey, Joe reflected on where he was going.
 Going where?
 To what?
 He hadn’t the foggiest idea.
 He had been offered a chance to go through a transition program to civilian life that was offered to retiring personnel, but he declined it.

 Transition to what?
 A civilian?
 What’s that?
-The last time I was a civilian was as a nineteen year old kid and now, I’m forty-two.
+The last time I was a civilian.
+I was a nineteen year old kid and now, I’m forty-two.
 What do civilians do?

 He also had a lot of work in front of him before he was even ready to think about becoming a civilian.
-The scar tissue from his wounds still was tight, and he needed a lot therapy before it loosened up sufficiently for him to move comfortably.
+The scar tissue from his wounds still was tight, and he needed a lot therapy before it would loosen up sufficiently for him to move comfortably.
 Bill’s death was something he still hadn’t come to terms with even though he couldn’t remember it.
 Finally, and this was very hard: he had to “take off his uniform.”
-From his limited experience with military contractors, he knew they thought differently, and he had to learn what that meant.
+From his limited experience with military contractors, he knew they thought differently about things, and he had to learn what that meant.

 No, I’m not ready for ‘project transition.’

 Bringing his attention to where he was standing, he looked at his home.
 He had bought it while stationed at the Pentagon.
 Then, after his three year tour of running position papers around and getting coordination agreements from aligned offices and officers, his tour as an action officer ended.
-He was then sent back to Fort Stewart, Georgia for refresher training with the Third Infantry Divison en route to his tour in Iraq.
+He was then sent back to Fort Stewart, Georgia for refresher training with the Third Infantry Divison en route to his tour in Afghanistan.